antmicro/kenning/docs/source/cmd-usage.md

 ## In-framework inference performance measurements

-The `kenning.scenarios.inference_performance` script runs inference os a given model in a framework it was trained on.
+The `kenning.scenarios.inference_performance` script runs inference on a given model in a framework it was trained on.
 It requires you to provide:

 * a [](modelwrapper-api)-based object wrapping the model to be tested,
 * a [](dataset-api)-based object wrapping the dataset applicable to the model,
 * a path to the output JSON file with performance and quality metrics gathered during inference by the [](measurements-api) object.

-The example call for the method is following:
+The example call for the method is as follows:

 ```bash
 python -m kenning.scenarios.inference_performance \